 Chauvinism is not a thing of past.
 It pervades in Indian households even today, in some form or the other.
 That said, daughters in law are by default blamed and accused of almost no fault of theirs in the name of patriarchy.

 Daughters In Law are often pushed into a Pitiable state

 Here is an example to add clarity to my statement.

-The other day, my brother had missed his wallet on the train, and one of the fellow passengers who had spotted it lying abandoned in his berth immediately called up my brother on finding his contact.
+The other day, my brother had missed his wallet on the train, and one of the fellow passengers who had spotted it lying abandoned on his berth immediately called up my brother with the contact card he found.

 What followed was not a series of blame-game on my brother for his irresponsibility.
 Rather my mother told her daughter-in-law, “Is it not your responsibility to take care of your husband’s wallet?”

-My blood gushed through, and I instantly replied, “Your son should take care of his wallet.
-It’s inappropriate and senseless of you to push the blame on your daughter in law for no fault of hers!”
+This instantly got on my nerves, and I shot, “Your son should take care of his wallet.
+It’s inappropriate to blame your daughter in law for no fault of hers!”

-And the same kind of attitude prevails all the time.
-She would be like,
+And the same kind of attitude prevails almost everywhere.
+MILS would be like –